-If you need a replacement ballot, contact your county elections department listed at the end of this pamphlet. or get the mobile app WA State Election Results VOTE.WA.GOV The Ballot Measure Process The Initiative Any voter may propose an initiative to create a new state law or change an existing law.
-Initiatives to the People are proposed laws submitted directly to voters.
+If you need a replacement ballot, contact your county elections department listed at the end of this pamphlet.

+VOTE.WA.GOV

+The Ballot Measure Process

+The Initiative

+Any voter may propose an initiative to create a new state law or change an existing law.

+Initiatives to the People

+are proposed laws submitted directly to voters.